gabors-data-analysis/gabors-data-analysis.github.io/_pages/getting-data.md

   - /getting-data.html
 ---

-The **current, temporary solution** is that you can download the pre-release datasets from [Google Drive](https://drive.google.com/drive/u/2/folders/1g5j6v_WtB2lQDrSjpfhuw-P4s3Wm7Ucc){:target="_blank"}

-You will have other options to get the datasets for our case studies.
-Forthcoming in January 2021.
+You can download dataset folders from [OSF.io](https://osf.io/7epdj/)